laravel/docs/logging.md

         ],
     ],

 Let's dissect this configuration.
 First, notice our `stack` channel aggregates two other channels via its `channels` option: `syslog` and `slack`.
 So, when logging messages, both of these channels will have the opportunity to log the message.
+However, as we will see below, whether these channels actually log the message may be determined by the message's severity / "level".

 <a name="log-levels"></a>
 #### Log Levels